Skip to main content

 I have great respect for the team and would be glad for our paths to cross again in the future.

-If the decision is final, make the message final.
-If you are open to revised terms, use direct wording instead of a hidden refusal.
+If your decision is final, make the message clear and final.
+If you are open to revised terms, state this directly instead of hinting at it.

 See the distinction